rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 ![Image](Images/blob-sp1-1.png)

-Set an environment variable with the value of the Client Id.
+Set an environment variable with the value of the Client ID.
 ```bash
 export AAD_CLIENT_ID=REPLACE-WITH-YOUR-CLIENT-ID
 ```